algoacademy/RegressionModel-v2/quiz.md

   - [ ] An increase of 1 of unemploy_m24 causes the crime_rate to decrease by 6.3233
   - [ ] An increase of 1 of mean_education causes the value of crime_rate to increase by 12.6480
   - [ ] Adjusted R-squared is a better metrics for evaluating our model compared to Multiple R-squared
-  - [ ] All variables used as predictor in the final model is considered significant
+  - [ ] All variables used as predictor in the final model are significantly influence crime_rate
 ___

 ## Shapiro test for Normality test